Lauren Luke

 Lauren Luke (born 8 December 1981) is an English YouTube personality who became known for creating make-up tutorials on Panacea81, one of the most popular channels during the early years of YouTube.

 Early life

 Luke was born in South Shields in the North-East of England in 1981.
-She has one sister.
+She has three sisters.
 Luke worked as a taxi dispatcher before she began to sell cosmetics from home via eBay, and provide accompanying make-up tutorials online.

 Career

 Luke's video tutorials showed viewers how to apply make-up to recreate various looks, including some that were inspired by celebrities such as Avril Lavigne, Jennifer Lopez, Miley Cyrus, Amy Lee, Leona Lewis, and more.
 Her YouTube channel, Panacea81, has had 135 million views and over 500,000 subscribers since her first upload on 22 July 2007.
 Luke chose the alias Panacea81 by pairing the Greek Goddess's name Panacea with her birth year, 1981.
 Luke became a YouTube site partner and was one of the most subscribed YouTube users in the UK in 2008.

 In November 2008, Luke was featured in a BBC documentary called Inside Out.
 The Guardian then recruited Luke to write a beauty column, which she updated weekly until September 2009.
 In March 2009, a second, more in-depth documentary about Luke and her life aired as part of a documentary series titled Natalie Cassidy's Real Britain, on BBC Three.

 On 27 April 2009, Luke unveiled a proprietary signature cosmetics line called By Lauren Luke.
 Sephora launched the line in 135 stores across the United States and Canada on 21 September 2009.
 On 1 October 2009, Hodder & Stoughton released Luke's book, Looks By Lauren Luke, in the UK.
 Luke introduced her book on BBC Radio 4's Woman's Hour and Channel 4's The Paul O'Grady Show.
 In November 2009, Luke featured as an avatar in the Nintendo DS game, Supermodel Makeover By Lauren Luke.

 One of Luke's videos appeared in the 2014 movie Laggies starring Keira Knightley and Chloë Grace Moretz.
 Both protagonists were shown watching Luke's video while trying to replicate the look (smokey eye).